uwadonat/Leaderboard/README.md

 # To do list testing

-> This project is about set up a JavaScript project for the Leaderboard list app, using webpack and ES6 features.
+### This project is about :
+- set up a JavaScript project for the Leaderboard list app, using webpack and ES6 features
+- working on the Leaderboard list app, sending and receiving data from/to the Leaderboard API.

 ![Screenshot](https://github.com/uwadonat/Leaderboard/blob/hit-api/images/Screenshot.png)